nahid/apify-site/content/docs/core-concepts/_index.md

 weight: 2
 ---

+## Overview

+Apify provides a robust framework for defining, running, and mocking API tests in your projects.
+This guide covers the foundational concepts, including project setup, configuration, test definitions, and mock API responses.

+---

-### Project Initialization (`apify init`)
+### 1. Project Initialization

-To start using Apify in your project, navigate to your project's root directory and run:
+Start by initializing your project with Apify:

 ```bash
 apify init
 ```

-This command interactively prompts for:
+This command will guide you through:

-- Project Name
+- Naming your project
-- Default Environment Name (e.g., "Development")
+- Setting a default environment (e.g., "Development")
-- Additional environments (e.g., "Staging,Production")
+- Adding additional environments (e.g., "Staging", "Production")

-It creates:
+After initialization, your project will include:

-- `apify-config.json`: The main configuration file.
+- `apify-config.json`: Central configuration for environments, variables, and mock server.
-- `.apify/`: A directory to store your API test definitions (`.json`) and mock definitions (`.mock.json`).
+- `.apify/`: Directory for API test definitions (`.json`) and mock definitions (`.mock.json`).
-- Sample API test and mock definition files within `.apify/` and `.apify/mocks/` respectively.
+- Sample test and mock files to help you get started.

-- A `MockServer` configuration block in `apify-config.json`.
+---

-### Configuration (`apify-config.json`)
+### 2. Configuration (`apify-config.json`)

-This file stores project-level settings, environments, and mock server configuration.
+This JSON file defines global project settings, environments, and mock server options.

+**Example:**

 ```json
 {